 If an inspection flags up issues that need addressing, you are required (as a landlord) to arrange to fix them.
 Failure to rectify the identified faults within 28 days can result in the local authority organising emergency work on your behalf, for which you will have to foot the bill!

 Furthermore, failure to complete an EICR before the beginning of a new tenancy can now land you with a £30,000 fine from your local authority!

 What gets tested?

 Your inspector should check that the fuse board complies with current regulations, that everything is correctly earthed to prevent potential electrical shocks and that all sockets, switches and any included electrical accessories (such as white goods) are correctly installed.

 The cost of an EICR inspection depends on the size of your buy to let property.
 A one-bedroom flat is likely to cost around £160 whereas a five-bedroomed property could be around £250.
 As it’s a thorough inspection, it will take your electrician time to do properly.
 Although this is an extra cost to consider in the upkeep of your buy to let property, it is designed to reduce costs incurred by damage to people and property in the long run.

 How often do you need to get an EICR?

 The recommendation is to have the property inspected every five years or with each new tenancy, whichever occurs first.

-If you’d like more information or need finance to help pay for essential works, do not hesitate to contact our team on 0345 345 6788 or email firstname.lastname@example.org and I’ll be happy to talk through your options.
+If you’d like more information or need finance to help pay for essential works, do get in touch with me, Luke Worrell on 01732 471684 or email me firstname.lastname@example.org and I’ll be happy to talk through your options.

 Make sure you don't miss any updates!